Nyasasaurus: Classification

-Nesbitt et al. (2013) incorporated both specimens, NHMUK R6856 and SAM-PK-K10654, into a phylogenetic analysis.
+Nesbitt et al. (2013) incorporated both specimens, NHMUK PV R 6856 and SAM-PK-K10654, into a phylogenetic analysis.
 This analysis was based on data from a 2011 analysis by Sterling Nesbitt that included many Triassic archosaurs.
 When NHMUK R6856 was added to the data set, several possible relationships were found.
 Various possible evolutionary trees place it as the sister taxon of Dinosauria, the most basal member of Ornithischia (the group that includes most herbivorous Mesozoic dinosaurs), or a member of Theropoda (the group that includes most carnivorous dinosaurs as well as birds).
 When SAM-PK-K10654 was added to the analysis, it was found to be a theropod.
-SAM-PK-K10654 possesses several theropod features, including deep pits or fossae in its neck vertebrae, which are not found in NHMUK R6856 because of the limited overlap between the specimens.
+SAM-PK-K10654 possesses several theropod features, including deep pits or fossae in its neck vertebrae, which are not found in NHMUK PV R 6856 because of the limited overlap between the specimens.
 The following cladogram depicts these possibilities:

 A large phylogenetic analysis of early dinosaurs and dinosauromorphs by Matthew Baron, David B. Norman and Paul Barrett (2017) found that Nyasasaurus may represent a derived member of Sauropodomorpha most closely related to massospondylids like Massospondylus and Lufengosaurus.
 In his 2018 thesis on dinosaur interrelationships, Matthew Baron cast doubt on the referral of "Thecodontosaurus" alophos to Nyasasaurus, arguing that SAM-PK-K10654 instead represents a neotheropod due to the lack of skeletal pneumaticity seen in massospondylids.

 In 2021, Fernando Novas and colleagues used the aforementioned characteristics shared by Nyasasaurus and Teleocrater—and not by dinosauriforms such as Asilisaurus and Silesaurus—to suggest that a position for Nyasasaurus in the Dinosauriformes is uncertain.
 However, they elected not to comment further on Nyasasaurus' affinities given the fragmentary nature of the fossils.